nozomi-sawada/double-voice-explorer/README.md

 - **Colonial Studies**: Analysis of emotional labor and resistance strategies
 - **Digital Humanities**: Computational approaches to historical newspaper analysis
 - **African Studies**: Early African journalism and public sphere formation
+-
+## Development Acknowledgments

+This tool was developed by Nozomi Sawada.
+AI assistance (Claude) was used for code implementation and debugging, with all academic content, methodological decisions, and validation being the sole responsibility of the human researcher.

 ## Citation